-Well… as a Pontypridd lad, I grew up with long-term Motorhead guitarist Phil Campbell who introduced me to many great 70’s rock Welsh bands which included Budgie, Sassafras and Man.
+Well… as a Pontypridd lad, I grew up with long-term Motorhead guitarist Phil Campbell who introduced me to many great 70’s rock Welsh bands which included Budgie, Sassafras and Man who regularly played in Cardiff.
 I took up the guitar at around 12 yrs of age having done hundreds of flawless front room rock gigs playing my mother’s Dunlop tennis racket (Slazenger never seemed to match the wood tone of a Dunlop as I remember).
 Phil introduced me to my first chords on a guitar and although I was playing the piano from the age of 7 - I was hooked.

 We formed our first band at 9/10, he had a Gibson Les Paul and my use of cutting-edge technology extended to being the drummer utilising biscuit tins and can lids as cymbals – record industry interest was surprisingly very muted.
+After being considered a prodigy on the Burton's Bongos, I was promoted to bass guitar and then the six-string electric guitar.
 The freedom I felt on the guitar listening to early Status Quo, Black Sabbath, AC/DC, Deep Purple et al made me feel that anything was musically possible but early exposure to classical music definitely influenced my creative writing and expression as I grew older.

 My twenties were pivotal in terms of musical education as being a self-taught guitarist, I had ‘hit a wall’ and laid down the guitar for a few years due to a lack of inspiration and knowledge.
 That was to change when guitar tutor and session guitarist Iain Scott moved to Penarth for a few years after graduating and teaching at the famed GIT (Guitar Institute of Technology) in Los Angeles, USA.
 Iain had a huge influence on me and arrived with a great portfolio of work under his belt and he had befriended and played as co-guitarist with legendary rock/jass/blues fusion guitar player Frank Gambale who would go on to play with the likes of Chick Corea, Alan Holdsworth, Steve Smith, Stanley Clarke, Luc Ponty, John Patitucci and Dave Weckl.